IAmCheeseman/love-rich-text/README.md

   "My name is ", {"color" r=1 g=0 b=0}, "iamcheeseman", {"/color"}, "!"})
 ]]

--- If you need to redraw your text, for whatever reason (like if you have a wave effect), then you can do so with `:render()`: text:render()
+-- If you need to redraw your text, like, if you had an effect that changes over time, like a rainbow, then: text:update()

 function love.draw()
   text:draw(5, 5)